Tabaristan: Dabuyid rule

 In the 640s, the Dabuyid prince Gil Gavbara, who was a great-grandson of shahanshah Jamasp, conquered all of Daylam and Gilan and planned on extending his conquests to Tabaristan.
 Its governor, Adhar Valash, requested the aid of (shahanshah) Yazdegerd III.
 Being unable to suppress the revolt, Yazdegerd III instead acknowledged Gil Gavbara as the ruler of the regions, presumably to deter him from creating an independent realm.
 Gil Gavbara was given the titles of Padashwārgarshāh (shah of Padishkhwargar) and "Ispahbad of Khorasan", possibly indicating Dabuyid rule in eastern Iran.
-Gil Gavbara maintained the independence of his realm during the Arab invasion of Iran, which had resulted in the collapse of the Sasanian Empire.
+Gil Gavbara maintained the independence of his realm during the Muslim conquest of Iran, which had resulted in the collapse of the Sasanian Empire.

 His son Baduspan I was granted control over Ruyan (a district that encompassed the western part of Tabaristan) in 665, thus forming the Baduspanid dynasty, which would rule the region until the 1590s.
 Rule in the mountains of Tabaristan was maintained by two Dabuyid vassal kingdoms, the Qarinvandids and Bavandids.
 In 716, the Dabuyid ruler Farrukhan the Great successfully contained a large-scale invasion by the Umayyad general Yazid ibn al-Muhallab.
 Farrukhan's son and successor Dadhburzmihr may have temporarily lost control of Tabaristan to the Arabs, as indicated by his lack of coinage.
 However, this may also mean the Dabuyids lacked funds to circulate throughout their realm.
 The last Dabuyid ruler Khurshid managed to safeguard his realm against the Umayyads, but after its replacement by the Abbasid Caliphate, he was finally defeated in 760 by Abbasid general Abu al-Khaṣīb Marzuq.
 Tabaristan was subsequently made a regular province of the caliphate, ruled from Amul by an Arab governor, although the local dynasties of the Bavandids, Qarinvandids, the Zarmihrids and Baduspanids, formerly subject to the Dabuyids, continued to control the mountainous interior as tributary vassals of the Abbasid government.
 These rulers were largely if not completely autonomous.